 Types of Plumbing Licenses in Iowa

-There are several types of plumber’s licenses available in Iowa, including an apprentice license, journey level license, master level license, and contractor license.
+There are several types of plumber’s licenses available in Iowa:

 Additionally, there is a specialty license available for those who specialize in disconnecting and reconnecting plumbing systems.

-Cost to Get a Plumbers License in Iowa
+Cost to Get a Plumbing License in Iowa

 You’ll need to pay a $50 fee for your apprentice license application to the Board, which is valid for three years.
 The cost of books and tools is typically shared between your employer or the union and yourself.
 Several apprenticeship programs have varying tuition costs.